sygmaprotocol/maintenance-utils/README.md

 `bridge pause` - pauses all bridge instances across the selected network `bridge unpause` - unpauses all bridge instances across the selected network `bridge retry` - retries a failed transaction
+`relayer top-up` - tops upp all relayers balances that are under the `nativeTokenMinBalance`, the top amount can be adjusted with `RELAYER_TOP_UP_MULTIPLIER` env variable